We’re getting to the really picky, picky, picky stuff now. I’ll talk paper, envelopes, and even email. EXCITING!

 - Plastic bags

 - Print out the documents you want to mail (query letter, ms, synopsis, whatever).
-[Read post, how to interpret kludgy submission guidelines->how to interpret kludgy submission guidelines] if you’re not sure what you’re supposed to be including.
+Read the post, How To Interpret Kludgy Submission Guidelines if you’re not sure what you’re supposed to be including.

 - Double-check or have a friend check for you.
 Make sure all the pages are there and you’ve nabbed misspellings and missing words, etc.,